crodrigoturner/blog/content/about.md

 There is no tracking in this website.

-This website is astronaut theme because they're cool, they combine discipline with health, knowledge and  are an inspiration for my day to day life.
+This website is astronaut-themed because they're cool, they combine discipline with health, team-work, courage and knowledge and are an inspiration for my day to day life.

 ---
 ### Contact